Transversality for critical relations of families of rational maps: an elementary proof: Transversality results for rational maps

 \begin{remark} If $f$ has $2d-2$ distinct critical values, then the converse statement of the theorem also holds.
 Namely, for any finite set $\mathcal{F}$ as above, if $f_*(q(z)dz^2)=q(z) dz^2$, then the Jacobian of the map (\ref{eqn:crmulti}) has rank less than $N$. \end{remark}

-\begin{remark} Take $f\in \textbf{Rat}_d^{\pmb \mu}$ and a manifold $S$ passing through $f$ of dimension $p$, that is transverse to the orbit $O(f)$ of $f$ under Moebius conjugacies.
+\begin{remark} Take $f\in \textbf{Rat}_d^{\pmb \mu}$ and a manifold $S$ passing through $f$ of dimension $p$, that is transverse to the orbit $O(f)$ of $f$ under M\"obius conjugacies.
 Assume that the map defined in (\ref{eqn:crmulti}) has maximal rank.
-Then the restriction of this map to $S$ map also has maximal rank.
+Then the restriction of this map to $S$ also has maximal rank.
 This holds because the value of the map (\ref{eqn:crmulti}) is constant on $O(f)$. \end{remark}